-- Housebroken: No
+- Housebroken: Maybe.

 - Departure date: Undetermined

 Scout was part of a “pack” of dogs whose owner let them run loose in the neighborhood.
 One neighbor took exception to that and shot Scout in the head.
-He survived — physically — but is so scared of people now he won’t let most people anywhere near him.
+He survived — physically — but is so scared of everything now he won’t let most people anywhere near him.

 Scout’s Progress Summary:

 Detailed notes on this foster dog’s progress are posted below the summary.

 Dog to Dog Behavior

 House Dog Training